ONLINE CHRISTIAN COUNSELING ACROSS TEXAS

 I see you.

-Through faith-integrated, trauma-informed therapy, we’ll explore the origins of these patterns, understand what your heart has been protecting, and begin the work of healing so you can create relationships rooted in security, peace, and God’s truth (not fear or survival mode).
+Through faith-integrated, trauma-informed therapy, we’ll explore the origins of these patterns, understand what your heart has been protecting, and begin the work of healing so you can build relationships rooted in security, peace, and God’s truth (not fear or survival mode).

 He heals the brokenhearted